yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/sdk-v12/lite-checkout-sdk-v12.md

 ## Step 4: Mount the SDK

-Next, you have to mount the SDK, presenting the checkout based on the payment method selected by your customer.
-Remember, when using the Lite SDK, you're responsible for displaying the payment methods and capturing the customer's selection.
-Access [Lite SDK (Payment)](doc:the-ultimate-checkout-lite) for additional information.
+Next, mount the SDK to present the checkout based on the payment method selected by your customer.
+When using the Lite SDK, you are responsible for displaying payment methods and capturing the customer's selection.
+See [Lite SDK (Payment)](doc:the-ultimate-checkout-lite) for details.

 Use the `yuno.mountCheckoutLite()` function by selecting an HTML element and using a valid CSS selector (`#`, `.`, `[data-*]`) to display the checkout for the selected payment method.